seek-oss/toolbox/README.md

     # order deployments within the Buildkite pipeline so that non-production workspaces are
     # deployed before production workspaces.
     is_production: false
     # (Optional)
+    # Array of branch names that may be deployed using this workspace.
+If this property is
+    # not specified, only branches named "main" or "master" will result in a deployment.
+    branches:
+    - sandbox

+# (Optional)
 # Shell script configuration section.